Russian Deputy Foreign Minister Sergei Ryabkov (Photo: TASS).

 In addition, Mr. Lavrov accused Western powers of asking several countries to secretly provide Russian-made weapons to Ukraine.

-He did not name any specific countries, but said he would continue to insist that all international obligations regarding arms transfers be complied with.
+He did not name any specific countries, but said he would continue to demand that all international obligations regarding arms transfers be complied with.

-Mr Lavrov pointed out that when a foreign country legally purchases Russian weapons, the shipments come with certain documents, including end-user certificates.
+Mr. Lavrov pointed out that when a foreign country legally purchases Russian weapons, the shipments will come with certain documents, including end-user certificates.

-In addition, he said that Western weapons aid to Kiev appeared to be used not only on the Ukrainian battlefield, but also in many different regions of the world.
+In addition, he said that Western weapons aid to Kiev appeared to be used not only on the Ukrainian battlefield, but also had been sent to many different regions around the world.

 Source